MaimonLab/SiffPy/siffpy/README.md

 Numerical code that does not depend on or directly interact with any plotting functionality.
 Operates almost exclusively with `numpy` arrays and creates several `np.ndarray` subclasses that track accompanying metadata of vector-type data usefully (for example, adding and subtracting scalars or summing two such arrays).

-## SiffReaderModule

-The `C/C++` code underlying direct interactions with the `.siff` filetype.
-It produces `numpy.ndarray` objects for image data as well as native Python objects for framewise (or experiment-wise) metadata.
-This mostly is for reading from the file, but there are a few "smart" things it does, like computing pixel-wise empirical lifetimes given a `FLIMParams` object.